 Jaguar E-Pace review - MPG, CO2 and running costs

-Both the D150 and D180 cars shouldn’t be too expensive to run, but more powerful versions aren’t frugal
+The E-Pace plug-in model should be reasonable to run, but more powerful versions aren’t frugal

-A diesel E-Pace makes sense if running costs are a concern, although Jaguar's fuel economy ratings aren't that great in comparison to rivals, especially with the latest WLTP test to contend with.
-The most basic E-Pace – the front-wheel-drive D165 equipped with a manual gearbox – is the best performer, claiming up to 46.5mpg with tailpipe CO2 emissions as low as 159g/km.
-While these figures are poorer than the 50-plus MPG achieved by previous models under the older NEDC test, in real world conditions, you can probably expect this E-Pace to easily return over 40mpg.
+A diesel E-Pace makes sense if running costs and frequent longer journeys are a concern, although Jaguar's WLTP fuel economy ratings aren't that great in comparison to rivals.
+The most basic front-wheel-drive D165 model (now discontinued), equipped with a manual gearbox, is the best performer, claiming up to 45.6mpg with tailpipe CO2 emissions from 162g/km.

 The overwhelming majority of buyers will specify an automatic gearbox and all-wheel-drive.
-Here, the D165 AWD Auto returns a best MPG figure of 44mpg , but emissions climb to a relatively dirty 168g/km.
-Buyers who step up to our pick – the D200 MHEV Auto – will find that there is no meaningful fuel economy penalty.
+Here, the D165 AWD auto returns a best figure of 43.4mpg , but emissions climb to 171g/km.
+Buyers who opt for the extra power of the D200 MHEV auto – will find that there is no meaningful fuel economy penalty.

-The P300e PHEV model is the most advantageous on tax with a 44g/km of CO2 rating meaning vehicle excise duty (VED) is set at zero and there are big Benefit-in-Kind advantages with business users attracting an 11 per cent rate.
+The P300e PHEV model is the most advantageous on tax with a 32g/km of CO2 rating meaning vehicle excise duty (VED) is set at zero and there are big Benefit-in-Kind advantages with business users attracting a 12 per cent rate.

-It will cost you less in fuel too if you can make good use of the 34-mile electric-only range, and for comparison the WLTP figure is 143.1mpg.
-Charging the PHEV’s 15kWh battery from 10 to 90 per cent takes an hour and twenty minutes from a 7kW wallbox, or 30 minutes from a rapid charger.
+It will cost you less in fuel too if you can make good use of the 38-mile electric-only range, and for comparison the WLTP figure is 197mpg.
+Charging the PHEV’s 15kWh battery from 0 to 80 per cent takes an hour and twenty-four minutes from a 7kW wallbox, or around 30 minutes from a rapid charger.

 In this review